ishaandey/node/week-5/git.md

 + Sandtrooper: These aren't the droids we're looking for.
 ```

-Git, on the other hand, "thinks of its data more like a **series of snapshots** of a miniature filesystem.
-With Git, every time you commit, or save the state of your project, Git basically takes a picture of what all your files look like at that moment and stores a reference to that snapshot."

 We can think about changes to our files occuring in 3 distinct stages.
 From the [handbook](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F):
-* **Modified** means that you have changed the file but have not committed it to your database yet.
+1. **Modified** means that you have changed the file but have not committed it to your database yet.
-* **Staged** means that you have marked a modified file in its current version to go into your next commit snapshot.
+2. **Staged** means that you have marked a modified file in its current version to go into your next commit snapshot.
-* **Committed** means that the data is now safely stored in your local database.
+3. **Committed** means that the data is now safely stored in your local database.

 This "database" we refer to is called a local git repository (repo for short).